-14.4 HOW TO OPERATE QRQ (HIGH SPEED) CW WITH QSK
+16.4 HOW TO OPERATE QRQ (HIGH SPEED) CW WITH QSK

 All FLEX-6000 radios are capable of full QSK operation.
-Full break QRQ is only available in the FLEX-6700 model.
-In order to achieve the full benefit of QSK, the Delay control on the CW TX Menu must be set to zero.
-This will allow the transmit/receive switching to occur immediately upon release of the key.
+To achieve the full benefit of QSK, the Delay control on the CW TX Menu must be set to zero, allowing the transmit/receive switching to occur immediately upon release of the key.
 In QSK mode the FLEX-6000s use a very fast reed relay for CW T/R switching, but at higher CW speeds (above 30 WPM) better inter-element receiving results are obtained by using two antennas, one for transmitting and another for receiving.
-Refer to section 20, How to Configure Antennas for information on how to configure separate transmit and receive antennas.
+Refer to section 22.3, Antenna Options for PIN Diode QSK Operation for information on how to configure separate transmit and receive antennas.
+Full break QRQ is available only in the FLEX-6600/M and FLEX-6700 models.

-14.5 HOW TO CONNECT AN EXTERNAL KEYER USING THE FSK/KEY INPUT ON THE ACCESSORY CONNECTOR
+16.5 HOW TO CONNECT AN EXTERNAL KEYER USING THE FSK/KEY INPUT ON THE ACCESSORY CONNECTOR

 In CW mode, the FSK/Key input on the FLEX-6000 rear panel accessory connector (pin 4) can be used as a straight key input.
 This is useful if you wish to attach an external keyer, such as a K1EL WinKeyer, microHAM microKEYER, or another contest-oriented interface.
-This input is always active, and is not affected by the FLEX-6000 internal keyer settings.
+This input is always active and is not affected by the FLEX-6000 internal keyer settings.
 It's therefore possible to use both the external keyer, and the internal keyer at the same time.

-14.6 USING CW WITH A CONTEST LOGGER
+16.6 USING CW WITH A CONTEST LOGGER